Exploring Village Creek

-Golfers can explore the Andy Dye-designed course at Village Creek State Park featuring a 27-hole course within the rolling terrain of Crowley’s Ridge.
+Golfers can explore the Andy Dye-designed The Ridges at Village Creek golf course at Village Creek State Park featuring a 27-hole course within the rolling terrain of Crowley’s Ridge.
 The challenging world-class course is nestled within the dramatic backdrop of this unique landforms mixed hardwood forest.

 Throughout the year, Village Creek State Park offers a variety of events highlighting the park.
 Hit the trails with one of our skilled interpreters as they lead a guided hike throughout the park.
 Trails range from easy to moderate and these hikes help visitors have a better understanding of the park, and the world, around them.

 The park also offers programs that explore wildlife and insects that can be found in the park.
 Interpreters educate on sometimes misunderstood creatures, such as spiders, opossums, bats, and other animals that inhabit this nature-rich park.

 Be sure to find more of Village Creek State Park’s events on their event calendar.

 You could spend your whole trip explore Village Creek State Park.
 With activities from horse trails, golfing, mountain biking, and top-of-the-line accommodations, it’s a trip that the entire family can enjoy.
 While you’re in the area, be sure to check out the other attractions the region has to offer!
 Anglers can explore Lake Austell, a noted spot for bass, bream, crappie, and catfish.